Wildfoxie/equip-trace/README.md

 ## Overview

-Trackr is a mobile-first equipment inventory tracking system designed for high-pressure environments like school gyms, IT departments, and community centers.
+EquipTrace is a mobile-first equipment inventory tracking system designed for high-pressure environments like school gyms, IT departments, and community centers.

 Unlike traditional inventory tools that focus on data entry and reporting, Trackr is built for **real-time action** — helping staff check items in and out within seconds, manage bulk operations, and maintain accountability without slowing down.